openstack/ovn-bgp-agent/doc/source/contributor/drivers/nb_bgp_mode_design.rst

   as supported by the driver at :ref:`bgp_driver`.

-- ``ovn``: using an extra OVN cluster per node to perform the routing at OVN/OVS level instead of kernel, therefore enabling datapath acceleration (Hardware Offloading and OVS-DPDK).
+- ``ovn``: using an extra OVN cluster per node to perform the routing at OVN/OVS level instead of kernel, enabling datapath acceleration (Hardware Offloading and OVS-DPDK).
 More information about this mechanism at :ref:`bgp_driver`.